Bono: Stories of Surrender: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on 15 critics, indicating "mixed or average" reviews.

 Steve Pond of TheWrap wrote, "It's bombastic, extravagant and melodramatic at times – but I don't use those words as pejoratives, because in the hands of Bono and Dominik, it's also pretty glorious, a mashup of Bono's life and U2's music that refuses to be contained by the usual boundaries of an author's tour or a one-man show."
 Frank Scheck of The Hollywood Reporter wrote, "The musical interludes — which include gorgeous versions of such songs as 'Sunday Bloody Sunday', 'Where the Streets Have No Name', 'Vertigo', 'Desire' and 'Beautiful Day', among others — provide a welcome contrast to the film's inevitable talkiness.
 Ditto the kinetic cinematography and editing, which give the proceedings an arresting cinematic quality."

 Luke Buckmaster of The VR Critic wrote of the immersive version: "A crazy, eye-popping, fully dimensional dream, filling the space between me and the screen, and the stage and performer."
 Sigmund Judge of MacStories wrote: "the creative team behind Bono: Stories of Surrender (Immersive) has essentially skipped a step by showing off another use case for Apple Immersive Video, one with the potential to elevate new creations from indie filmmakers who have limited access to immersive cameras and established studios looking to add some flair to their fan-favorite films and properties."

 Accolades

 For the 77th Primetime Creative Arts Emmy Awards, several members of the film's production team were nominated in the Outstanding Technical Direction and Camerawork for a Special category (Erik Messerschmidt, Mark Goellnicht, Brian S. Osmond, Vince Vennitti, Charles Libin, Christine Kapo Ng, Richard Rutkowski, and Luke McCoubrey).
-The film was also nominated for Best Music Documentary at the 10th Critics' Choice Documentary Awards.
+At the 10th Critics' Choice Documentary Awards, the film was nominated for Best Music Documentary.
+For the 16th Hollywood Music in Media Awards, Dominik was nominated in the Music Documentary – Special Program category as the film's director, while Bono's performance of "Sunday Bloody Sunday" was nominated in the Song – Onscreen Performance (Film) category.